devDvats/min_projecct_2/README.md

+The main objective of the mobile store system is to manage the details of customers, stock, mobile, payment, sells.

 1. Motivation and Overview  :
-The main objective of the mobile store system is to manage the details of customers, stock, mobile, payment, sells.
-It manages all the information about customers, brands, sells, customers.
+This system manages all the information about customers, brands, sells, customers.
 The project is totally built at administrative end and thus only the administrator is guaranteed the access.
 The purpose of the project is to build an application program to reduce the manual work for managing the customer, stock, brands, mobile.
 It tracks all details about the mobile, payment and sells
 This project include following modules.
 •	Login
 •	User Register